GoogleCloudPlatform/k8s-cluster-bundle/README.md

 ## Installation

-Most users will interact with Cluster Bundle objects via command line interface `bundlectl`.
+Most users will interact with Cluster Bundle objects via the command line interface `bundlectl`.

 To install, run: